nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Provide multiple indices to delete multiple students or classes at once.

 <div markdown="span" class="alert alert-primary">
-⚠️ THIS COMMAND IS IRREVERSIBLE.
+:warning: THIS COMMAND IS IRREVERSIBLE.
 IT WILL DELETE ALL DATA OF THE IDENTIFIED STUDENT OR CLASS.
 </div>

 #### Deleting students: `delete` | `del`